 Our last consideration is to examine what the ultimate global vision of a UBI may look like in the future, following the transformations in public awareness and international relationships that have been outlined in this discussion so far.
 There is certainly a value in attempting to envisage these new economic arrangements, even though it is futile to try and articulate the final policy details which will be the work of trained economists of the highest calibre, assuming this farsighted ideal is ever to come to pass.
 Let us not forget that the entire architecture of the global economy has to be restructured on a significantly more just and equitable basis, before the possibility of guaranteeing Article 25 in every country is remotely conceivable.

 As a point of note in this regard, many development economists are hailing the promise of cash transfer (CT) schemes as a pragmatic method of reducing poverty in low-income countries, with the potential to be scaled up as the basis of a new social contract between citizens and the state.
-And there is no denying that such targeted schemes can have a transformative effect on the lives of excluded citizens, even when delivered with certain conditions such as child vaccinations or school attendance.
+And there is no gainsaying that such targeted schemes can have a transformative effect on the lives of excluded citizens, even when delivered with certain conditions such as child vaccinations or school attendance.
 This is particularly the case for the millions of people who work in the informal sector and live in marginalised communities, typically without access to secure employment or comprehensive welfare services.
-At the time being, we can therefore observe how the proven success of cash transfer schemes reflects the versatility of the principle of sharing in relation to poverty reduction strategies, even when applied in limited measures to selected groups as an experiment to test for particular outcomes.
+For the time being, we can therefore observe how the proven success of cash transfer schemes reflects the versatility of the principle of sharing in relation to poverty reduction strategies, even when applied in limited measures to selected groups as an experiment to test for particular outcomes.
 In a profit-based world that is beset by artificial scarcity, access to money per se is invariably transformative—even for the richest individuals, which is why it is natural to expect that directly giving money to the poor will potentially transform their lives.

 However, from the holistic and wholly inclusive perspective that we are pursuing in this enquiry, these targeted CT schemes should be viewed in the context of a global poverty emergency that is far from being addressed through multilateral negotiations and an intergovernmental programme of structural economic reform.
 The results of CT experiments may point to the possibilities of what could be achieved through full nationwide UBI systems, although they are many steps removed from our vision of all countries agreeing to implement such schemes on a cooperative international basis.
 Indeed, we may be able to experiment with the poverty of excluded citizens in both high- and low-income countries, but we cannot experiment with the lives of those thousands of children and adults who are at risk of dying from hunger in this very hour.
 Periodic cash transfers will never be enough to save these countless innocent lives, unless nations commit to an emergency relief programme in the immediate term, alongside the longer-term restructuring of the global economy that can address the root causes of mass impoverishment.